Oliver-makes-code/doggo/README.md

 A secondary goal is to decrease the difficulty of integrating Rust libraries into C/C++ codebases.

+## What are your non-goals?

+Speed and extensability are explicit non-goals.
+Doggo aims to provide a sensible set of defaults, but if you need more complicated build logic, use another build system.

+Doggo also won't generate makefiles or Ninja files, and instead will dispatch build commands itself.

 ## What compiler(s)?

 Right now, we only support Clang.